 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-This rule may affect the following entities, some of which may be small entities: The owners or operators of vessels intending to enter, transit through, anchor in, or remain within any of the safety zones described in this regulation during the respective enforcement period.
-For the reasons discussed in the Executive Order 12866 and Executive Order 13563 section above, this rule will not have a significant economic impact on a substantial number of small entities.
+This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit through the established safety zones during the times of enforcement.
+This rule will not have a significant economic impact on a substantial number of small entities because the temporary safety zones are minimal in size and short in duration, and maritime traffic may be permitted to transit them with permission from the Captain of the Port or his designated representative.